Eternal Father Strong to Save (The Navy Hymn)

 This is a hymn of petition for safety at sea.

-As well as the military use, the hymn is used in many civilian maritime settings by ship's chaplains and sung during religious services held during on sea journeys.
+It is also used in many civilian maritime settings by ship's chaplains and sung during religious services held during on sea journeys.

 With meter 8.8.8.8.8.8, tunes it has been set to include: